exercism/c/concepts/scope/introduction.md

 ### Function prototype scope

-Function prototype scope is another special kind of scope that applies only to parameters named within the protoype (also referred to as the declaration.)
+Function prototype scope is another special kind of scope that applies only to parameters named within the protoype (also referred to as the declaration, keeping in mind that not all declarations are prototypes.)
 A parameter name is usually optional in a function declaration.
 The scope of a name is relevant only within the declaration.
 A function definition does not have to use the same name for a parameter that was used in the function declaration.